oracle-livelabs/oci/oci-migration-essentials/oci-cli-setup/oci-cli-setup.md

    </copy>
    ```

-## Task 7: Get the OCI tenancy object storage namespace with the OCI CLI:
+## Task 7: Get the OCI Tenancy Object Storage Namespace with the OCI CLI:

 1. Check if we can get the object storage namespace for the tenancy to verify the configuration file setup: